AHaliq/grunt-init-webepsb/README.md

 # grunt-init-webepsb
-Create a web app with Express and grunt automation for Pug templating engine, Stylus css preprocessor and Browserify
+Create a web app with Express and grunt automation for Pug (JADE) templating engine, Stylus css preprocessor and Browserify

 ## Installation
 If you haven't already done so, install [grunt-init][]